 Yes definitely!
 Like anything in life, there is a smart way and a stupid way to do it.
-Think about what Google can actually detect algorithmically – what footprints does guest posting typically leave behind?
+Think about what Google can actually detect algorithmically – what footprints do guest posting typically leave behind?

-An example would be if 50% of your link profile is made up of sites that feature a ‘write for us’ page – you can assume 50% of your link profile are guest posts.
+An example would be if 50% of your link profile is made up of sites that feature a ‘write for us’ page – you can assume 50% of your link profile is guest posts.

 #12.
 Curious to know.
 Do you have an in-house team to assist or you are the only one handling all your multiple blog activities?

 I have multiple businesses online the blog is just a very small part of what I do.
 And actually, if you look at recent updates, you will see they have slowed down as other businesses have required my time.